blbergwall/DnD_DM_Notes/variant-usage.md

 ## Part 1 Creating a Character

+* Character options not in the Player Handbook (race, class, Background...)
+	* I believe the standard is to allow each player to use the Players Handbook plus one other resource to pick character options from.

 * Variant: Customizing Ability Scores
 	* Players may chose this or either of the other two options for determine ability scores.

+### Chapter 6: Customization Options

+* Multiclassing, I am inclined to not allow multiclassing, I could see making an exception if something comes up as part of game play that causes it to make a lot of sense.
+* Feats, I am fine with players taking feats, seems like giving up ability score increases makes them balanced.

 ## Part 2 Playing the Game